-- Ensure that children, young people and vulnerable adults know who they can talk to about a concern - The ratio of leaders to children will comply with the NSPCC guidelines - Each group will have a minimum of two adults and a gender balance will be maintained if possible - Adults will not work alone with children - We will seek to ensure meeting places are safe, secure and suitable for purpose and that health and safety risk assessments are completed - We will be clear about boundaries with regard to touching always related to the child's needs and normally initiated by the child - We will obtain parental/guardian permission for attendance at groups, trips, use of images and transporting children in private cars - All those who drive children on church-organised activities should be over 25, have held a full driving licence for over two years and, if their license is endorsed with 6 points or more, should inform the incumbent or Parish/ Benefice Safeguarding Officer

-All cars that carry children should be comprehensively insured for both private and business use.
+- Ensure that children, young people and vulnerable adults know who they can talk to about a concern - The ratio of leaders to children will comply with the NSPCC guidelines - Each group will have a minimum of two adults and a gender balance will be maintained if possible - Adults will not work alone with children - We will seek to ensure meeting places are safe, secure and suitable for purpose and that health and safety risk assessments are completed - We will be clear about boundaries with regard to touching always related to the child's needs and normally initiated by the child - We will obtain parental/guardian permission for attendance at groups, trips, use of images and transporting children in private cars - If transport is provided for children and young people, without their parent or someone with parental responsibility being in attendance, there must be two adults in the car, who have been safely recruited and have the correct level of DBS check.
+Any children or young people must sit in the back of the car. - All those who drive children on church-organised activities should be over 25, have held a full driving licence for over two years and, if their licence is endorsed with 6 points or more, should inform the incumbent or Parish/ Benefice Safeguarding Officer - All cars that carry children on church-organised activities should be comprehensively insured.
 The insured person should make sure that their insurance covers the giving of lifts relating to church-sponsored activities